LHC Tabs Enviroment WC

 - Economic tools.

 Given the impending climate changes, the reduction of kerosene consumption goes hand in hand with the need to focus more on reducing worldwide CO2 emissions.
 In close cooperation with IATA, Lufthansa has developed a four-pillar model for climate protection that serves as a framework for continuous development.
-Lufthansa Cargo regards this concept as an essential tool for improving environmental performance in aviation and as an important step toward reaching its stated target of reducing specific emissions by 25 percent (compared to 2005) by 2020.
+Lufthansa Cargo regards this concept as an essential tool for improving environmental performance in aviation and as an important step toward reaching its targets.

 We have already been investing in the B777F since 2009 through our subsidiary AeroLogic (a joint venture between DHL Express and Lufthansa Cargo).
 AeroLogic now operates eight B777Fs.